 39. At present, there is no international uniform legal approach for intermediated securities holding systems.
-In some instances, reference is made to two very broad categories of holding systems - "direct" holding models, in which intermediaries only serve as bookkeepers for investors and have no interest in investors' securities, and "indirect" holding models, in which intermediaries have an interest in investors' securities.
-The Guide, however, identifies and makes reference to, albeit still at a broad level, five general models of holding systems (i.e. individual ownership, co-ownership, trust, security entitlement, and contractual), which are discussed briefly below.
+It is possible, however, to identify In some instances, reference is made to two very broad categories of holding systems - "direct" holding models, in which intermediaries only serve as bookkeepers for investors and have no interest in investors' securities, and "indirect" holding models, in which intermediaries have an interest in investors' securities.
+The Guide, however, identifies and makes reference to, albeit still at a broad level, five general models of holding systems (i.e. individual ownership, coownership, trust, security entitlement, and contractual), which are referred to throughout the Guide and are discussed briefly below.
 Diagrams are provided for each of them, though they are not necessarily representative of every system under a particular model and show only the static holding of intermediated securities and not the flow of rights, such as voting rights and distributions, via the holding chain.
 The models, moreover, are neither exhaustive nor mutually exclusive, as some systems might be mixed systems because, for instance, different models may be used for particular types of securities.
 Indeed, systems evolve over time, and there is accordingly a need for flexibility in the legal approaches governing them.
 Following discussion of the five general models, an important distinction regarding identification of the investor in the holding chain is discussed in greater detail and a more complicated cross-border example is provided.